aghogwarts/JTP23-WriteUps/Phase_2/Rigved/Uttam S. Somvanshi/Cyber_of_Advent/Learnings.md

 - Prerequisites for exploitation
   1. Vulnerable input points: Web applications must have input fields susceptible to manipulation, such as URLs or file upload functionalities.
   2. Lack of input validation: The application should have adequate input validation or effective sanitisation mechanisms, allowing an attacker to craft malicious requests.
+## Day 23
+- The Server Message Block protocol allows clients (like workstations) to communicate with a server (like a file share).
+In networks that use Microsoft AD, SMB governs everything from inter-network file-sharing to remote administration.
+- NetNTLM, often referred to as Windows Authentication or just NTLM Authentication, allows the application to play the role of a middleman between the client and AD.
+NetNTLM is a very popular authentication protocol in Windows and is used for various different services, including SMB and RDP.
+It is used in AD environments as it allows servers (such as network file shares) to pass the buck to AD for authentication.
+- Responder allows us to perform man-in-the-middle attacks by poisoning the responses during NetNTLM authentication, tricking the client into talking to you instead of the actual server they want to connect to.
+- PrintSpooler is an attack that coerces the Print Spooler service on Windows hosts to authenticate to a host of your choosing.
+PetitPotam is similar but leverages a different issue to coerce authentication.